 Businesses who want to establish a presence in Singapore without immediately conducting operations within the country is called a Representative Office (RO).
-A representative office often has to register in a firm in order to be accepted and may need to set the preliminary actions needed to pursue a business within a given area.
-Still, since a RO is not a business entity, this means that no activities may be done in terms of active pursuit of profit – at least not yet.
+A representative office most often has to register in a firm in order to be accepted and may also need to set the preliminary actions needed to pursue a business within a given area.
+Since a RO is not considered a business entity, this means that no activities may be done in terms of active pursuit of profit – at least not yet.

 Representative Office Service Fee at SGD$1299

 - Fee quoted excludes 7% GST, government filing fees, any out-of-pocket expenses and disbursement; and